Kythera-Pather/mast-ice-task-4/README.md

  ---

- The cutomer is then shown the car they have picked with the comfirm days and price for thoes days as well.
+The customer is then shown the car they have picked with the confirm days and price for those days as well.
 They can then press the back to home button which will take them back to the login screen.